t-harvey/JerryGen/docs/design.md

 During development, we also defined a set of "unit tests" that were designed specifically to test individual new features as we progressed towards compiling the <code>zephyr.js</code> code.

+All of the unit tests can be run as a batch, with the results easily verified with an awk script.
+Likewise, the <code>zephyr.js</code> can be compiled and linked with the Jerryscript libraries into a single executable; we provide a simplistic test file for that code as well while we wait on code that fully implements the <code>zephyr.js</code>
+standard.